GerHobbelt/owemdjee/README.md

 - **pcre** [📁](./pcre) [🌐](https://github.com/GerHobbelt/pcre) -- PCRE2 : Perl-Compatible Regular Expressions.
 The PCRE2 library is a set of C functions that implement regular expression pattern matching using the same syntax and semantics as Perl 5.
 PCRE2 has its own native API, as well as a set of wrapper functions that correspond to the POSIX regular expression API.
 It comes in three forms, for processing 8-bit, 16-bit, or 32-bit code units, in either literal or UTF encoding.
 - **pdfgrep** [📁](./pdfgrep) [🌐](https://github.com/GerHobbelt/pdfgrep) -- a tool to search text in PDF files.
 It works similarly to *grep*.
 - **re2** [📁](./re2) [🌐](https://github.com/GerHobbelt/re2) -- RE2, a regular expression library.
+- **RE-flex** [📁](./RE-flex) [🌐](https://github.com/GerHobbelt/RE-flex) --   the regex-centric, fast lexical analyzer generator for C++ with full Unicode support.
+Faster than Flex.
+Accepts Flex specifications.
+Generates reusable source code that is easy to understand.
+Introduces indent/dedent anchors, lazy quantifiers, functions for lex/syntax error reporting and more.
+Seamlessly integrates with Bison and other parsers.

+  The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option `noyylineno`) and neither do the other regex matchers (except PCRE2 and Boost.Regex when used with RE/flex).
+  Tracking this information incurs some overhead.
+RE/flex also automatically decodes UTF-8/16/32 input and accepts `std::istream`, strings, and wide strings as input.

+  RE/flex runs equally fast or slightly faster than the best times of Flex.

 - **tre** [📁](./tre) [🌐](https://github.com/GerHobbelt/tre) -- TRE is a lightweight, robust, and efficient POSIX compliant regexp matching library with some exciting features such as approximate (fuzzy) matching.
 The matching algorithm used in TRE uses linear worst-case time in the length of the text being searched, and quadratic worst-case time in the length of the used regular expression.
 - **ugrep** [📁](./ugrep) [🌐](https://github.com/GerHobbelt/ugrep) -- search for anything in everything... ultra fast. "*`grep` for arbitrary binary files*."
 - **yara-pattern-matcher** [📁](./yara-pattern-matcher) [🌐](https://github.com/GerHobbelt/yara) -- for automated and user-specified pattern recognition in custom document & metadata *cleaning* / processing tasks